-A special needs trust holds assets for a disabled person.
-Such a trust provides funds for purchases above and beyond basic needs.
-This type of trust can also be established by the disabled person and structured to fit an individual situation.
+A disabled person can even set up a special needs trust and customize it to fit a unique situation.
 At the disabled person’s death, assets in the trust can be left to anyone or go toward repaying government benefits.

 Golden Years in Alabama - Host Ryan Robnett interviews Melanie B. Holliman - May 2017